solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [Gaming using Azure Database for MySQL:] This architecture demonstrates how to develop apps that must process API requests at scale, such as gaming backends.
+-   The architecture utilizes:
-It utilizes Azure Traffic Manager, to geographically distribute traffic; Azure API Management, to provide rate limiting, among other features; Azure App Service, to host gaming APIs; and Azure Database for MySQL.
-Firms can perform analysis on gaming data in Azure Database for MySQL using Azure HDInsight and visualize the data in Power BI.
+    -   Azure Traffic Manager to geographically distribute traffic.
+    -   Azure API Management to provide rate limiting.
+    -   Azure App Service to host gaming APIs and Azure Database for MySQL.
+Firms can perform analysis on gaming data in Azure Database for MySQL using Azure HDInsight.
+    -   Power BI to visualize the data.

 ### Retail and e-commerce using Azure MySQL